 Duluth School Board

-SUBJECT TO CHANGE: Due to the declared health pandemic, and the declared state of emergency in the City of Duluth, and pursuant to Minnesota Statute 13D.021~
+SUBJECT TO CHANGE: Due to the declared health pandemic, and pursuant to Minnesota Statute 13D.021~

-The September regular school board meeting will be held in person with no public presence allowed.
+The December regular school board meeting will be held virtually with no public presence allowed.
 The committee meetings will continue to be held virtually.

 Public comment for the regular school board meeting on December 15, 2020 may be submitted by emailing: firstname.lastname@example.org (comments must be three minutes when read into the record and follow the civility code) or recorded by calling 218-336-8730 (comments must be kept to three minutes and follow the civility code), no later than Monday, December 14th by 4:00 PM.
 The public is encouraged to watch Board meetings online at www.isd709.org/district/school-board and live on cable channel 187.
 Thank you for your understanding.

 If you would like to submit comments to board members without having them part of the public comment record please email them to: email@example.com

 Please call 218-336-8752 or email Melinda Thibault if you have questions.

 Community Vision and Priorities

 We will build on our shared beliefs and values of unity, high achievement and responsible use of resources to create Duluth Public Schools and classrooms that are safe, supportive and inclusive.
 We will work to inspire every student to achieve their potential, and prepare students to lead productive, fulfilling lives as citizens of Duluth and the wider world.

 In implementing our vision and addressing our priorities, we will work to ensure: